AquaticInformatics/examples/TimeSeries/PublicApis/FieldDataPlugins/Readme.md

 Every method signature in the IFieldDataPlugin interface includes a reference to a Server.BusinessInterfaces.FieldDataPluginCore.ILog object.

-Log messages are written to the `FieldDataPluginFramework.log`, which can be found on the server at %Program Data%\Aquatic Informatics\AQUARIUS\Logs.
+Log messages are written to the `FieldDataPluginFramework.log`, which can be found on the server at `%Program Data%\Aquatic Informatics\AQUARIUS\Logs`.

 ### Best Practices